 - Skill Set: An attacking right back who steams forward into the attack, Munjoma could also offer depth as a right winger, depending on the system.

-- Projection: Signing a Homegrown deal and having the chance to see minutes in USL League One with North Texas SC seems the most likely outcome.
+- Projection: Munjoma signed a Homegrown deal on Jan.
+13 and should have the chance to see minutes in USL League One with North Texas SC.
 He’ll be a known commodity, having played for Luchi Gonzalez in the academy, and spent four years playing college soccer close to Frisco.

 - MLS Academy: San Jose Earthquakes (HG rights traded to Inter Miami)